SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 * Improving access to financial services for all types of small-scale industrial and other enterprises, with financial services referring to, for example, affordable credit.
 * Integrating small-scale industrial and other enterprises into value chains (production and distribution chains) and into local and international markets.

-The target is based on the idea of entrepreneurship as a development policy; supporting small enterprises promotes employment, innovation, and economic activity, especially in developing countries.
-(UN.
-General Assembly (67th sess. : 2012-2013).
-(2013).
-Entrepreneurship for development: Resolution (No. A/67/437). https://digitallibrary.un.org/record/745054?v=pdf)

 This query consists of X phrases.
 ```py